Church of Saint Francis of Assisi, Aleppo

-The church uses the Roman or Latin rite, is dedicated to St. Francis of Assisi, and is the seat of the Apostolic Vicariate of Aleppo (Latin: Vicariatus Apostolicus Aleppensis) which was created in 1762 by Pope Clement XIII.
+The church is part of the Latin Church and is dedicated to St. Francis of Assisi, and is the seat of the Apostolic Vicariate of Aleppo (Latin: Vicariatus Apostolicus Aleppensis) which was created in 1762 by Pope Clement XIII.
 As of 2004, 12,000 people had been baptized there.
 The cathedral is neo-classical style.
 It is maintained by the Franciscans.

 It is under the pastoral responsibility of Bishop Georges Abou Khazen.